pkncoder/MathTestGame/README.md

-# Math Game / Test
+# Math Test Game
-This is a math game, you should probably do well or else the game won't be so happy... (nothing is targeted, as it is all for fun).
+This math test game is a way to try and do math within the terminal.
+If you can get more that half of the random rounds complete, you win!
+You get to control the round numeber too!